 California vaccine bill clears major legislative hurdle

-SACRAMENTO, Calif.
-(AP) — California’s Assembly on Thursday approved a hotly contested bill requiring that nearly all public schoolchildren be vaccinated, clearing one of its last major legislative obstacles before the measure heads to the desk of Gov. Jerry Brown.
+SACRAMENTO, California (AP) — California’s legislature on Thursday approved a hotly contested bill requiring that nearly all public schoolchildren be vaccinated, clearing one of its last major legislative obstacles before the measure heads to the governor’s desk.

 The bill aims to increase immunization rates after a measles outbreak linked to Disneyland in December sickened over 100 people in the U.S. and Mexico.

-“Do we wait until we have a full-fledged crisis to protect the most vulnerable?”
-Assemblywoman Lorena Gonzalez, D-San Diego, asked as she presented the bill.
+“Do we wait until we have a full-fledged crisis to protect the most vulnerable?” legislator Lorena Gonzalez asked as she presented the bill.

-“We do not have the right, nor should we have the power, to take away a parent’s right to choose,” said Assemblyman Devon Mathis, R-Visalia.
+“We do not have the right, nor should we have the power, to take away a parent’s right to choose,” said Assemblyman Devon Mathis.

 Associated Press Writer Judy Lin contributed to this story.